 Obtaining all of the necessary licenses and certifications is the hard part.
 Now comes finding a job.
 Assuming that you have the right truck and equipment, which you can either buy or lease, you will need to find consistent work.

-There are two main routes that you can take, no pun intended.
-If you want to transport individual vehicles, as opposed to multiple vehicles, you can start by contacting car dealerships.
-Many of them are in constant need of assistance and will hire you, at least part-time.
-The problem with these jobs are that they don't provide frequent work and the pay rates are not the best.
+There are two main routes that you can take, and no pun is intended.
+If you want to transport individual vehicles instead of multiple vehicles, you can start by contacting car dealerships.
+Many of them constantly need assistance and will hire you, at least part-time.
+The problem with these jobs is that they don't provide frequent work and the pay rates are not the best.
 However, they are a great way to gain experience and references.

-The second route is to get a full-time position in which you transport multiple vehicles at once.
-This will offer not only more in the way of financial compensation, but you'll be able to work much more consistently.
-In this case, you should get in contact with local auto transport carriers, or you can even contact auto transport brokers.
+The second route is to get a full-time position where you transport multiple vehicles simultaneously.
+This will offer more financial compensation and the ability to work much more consistently.
+In this case, you should contact local auto transport carriers, or you can even contact auto transport brokers.
 Doing a simple Google search will help you out with this.
 Just make sure to have all of the proper certifications ready.

-While most auto transport companies will require a bit of experience in order to hire you, some will also offer training programs for a fee.
-Visit the Better Business Bureau's website at www.bbb.org to make sure that they're legitimate before you commit to anything.
+While most auto transport companies will require a bit of experience to hire you, some will also offer training programs for a fee.
+Visit the Better Business Bureau's website at www.bbb.org to ensure they're legitimate before committing to anything.

 Compensation

-The way in which your pay will be determined depends on the agreement that you reach with the client or company.
-Sometimes you will be paid per mile, especially if you work with auto transport companies.
-In other instances, you will be paid a flat fee, which is common if you're only transporting one vehicle.
+How your pay will be determined depends on the agreement you reach with the client or company.
+Sometimes, you will be paid per mile, primarily if you work with auto transport companies.
+In other instances, you will be paid a flat fee, which is common if you only transport one vehicle.

 Good luck!